GameServerManagers/LinuxGSM-Docs/Ports.md

 **Reminder**: If you're running several servers, make sure you're using different ports on all of your servers.

-**If there is no port settings** in your gameserver script, it means that you need to alter the config file to change them.
-Once again, the required file location will usually be displayed running `./gameserver details`
+**If there are no port settings** in your gameserver script, it means that you need to alter the config file to change them.
+The required file location will usually be displayed running `./gameserver details`.
-In some rare cases, you'll have to edit the script itself and the config file as well.

 **Home servers**: If your server is on a local network, you will need to make port redirections only for internet access.
 The "ip" setting always needs to be set to the a server's interface IP, one that you see with ifconfig.
 Usually something like 192.168.x.x.
 So if it's a home server, don't put your public IP address here, put your local IP instead, or just leave `0.0.0.0` if you're unsure.